bevyengine/bevy/examples/README.md

-[Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Render UI to Texture](../examples/ui/render_ui_to_texture.rs) | An example of rendering UI as a part of a 3D world [Scroll](../examples/ui/scroll.rs) | Demonstrates scrolling UI containers [Size Constraints](../examples/ui/size_constraints.rs) | Demonstrates how the to use the size constraints to control the size of a UI node.
+[Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Render UI to Texture](../examples/ui/render_ui_to_texture.rs) | An example of rendering UI as a part of a 3D world [Scroll](../examples/ui/scroll.rs) | Demonstrates scrolling UI containers [Scrollbars](../examples/ui/scrollbars.rs) | Demonstrates use of core scrollbar in Bevy UI [Size Constraints](../examples/ui/size_constraints.rs) | Demonstrates how the to use the size constraints to control the size of a UI node.
 [Stacked Gradients](../examples/ui/stacked_gradients.rs) | An example demonstrating stacked gradients [Tab Navigation](../examples/ui/tab_navigation.rs) | Demonstration of Tab Navigation between UI elements